 Games are getting bigger all the time.
 Massive patches are commonplace, while games themselves have even started to break the 100GB mark.
 If getting digital games downloaded to your device or seeing them updated as promptly as possible is your main gaming concern, then download speed will be more or less the only factor that really matters.

-With this in mind, the clear front runners are Virgin and BT, whose high speed packages outspeed the competition several times over.
-A file download of around 10GB would take over three hours on the quickest standard broadband lines, compared to around 20 minutes on 67Mbps fibre and under five minutes on Virgin's fastest 350Mbps.
+With this in mind, the clear front runners are Virgin and BT, whose high-speed packages outspeed the competition several times over.
+A file download of around 10GB would take over three minutes on an average broadband line (50.4Mbps according to Ofcom), compared to around ten seconds on BT’s fastest 900Mbps and Virgin Media’s 1Gbps plans.

 You're unlikely to ever really get those top advertised speeds based on both provider traffic and that of services like Xbox Live and PlayStation Network, but faster options will typically still outperform others.
 You'll also need an unlimited package to accommodate all those huge downloads – most services now offer uncapped data as standard.